UAVmatrix/uavcast-pro-docs/docs/application-update.md

 UAVcast-Pro has embedded update functionality.
-Access the update page by clicking the verison number as shown on the image below.
-UAVcast-Pro has embedded update functionality.
 Access the update page by clicking the version number as shown on the image below.

 !['Update'](images/pages/Application-Update/menu.png)